Masters places are available for teachers to complete postgraduate study in inclusive education to continue supporting students of all abilities.

 University of Newcastle

-- During your study, if you change roles that does not support students with a disability or additional learning needs, or working with schools to strengthen inclusive practices, you will be deemed ineligible
+- During your study, if you change roles that do not support students with a disability or additional learning needs, or work with schools to strengthen inclusive practices, you will be deemed ineligible.

-- You are not able to defer your first semester/trimester of study –e.g., semester/trimester1, 2022.
-If you do, you will be deemed ineligible.
+- Recipients are not able to defer Semester/Trimester 2 2022 of study.
+Otherwise, the recipient will be deemed ineligible.

-Note: This round will open at 9am Monday 30 August 2021 (AEST) for submissions.
+This round will open at 9am Tuesday 1 March 2022 (AEST) for submissions.
 You will not be able to start/submit your application prior to the round opening time.

 How the courses impact teaching and the school community